Blockade of Nagorno-Karabakh: Humanitarian crisis

-The blockade is creating a humanitarian crisis due to the Republic of Artsakh losing regular supplies of food, fuel and medicine; before the blockade, the territory received 400 tons of food and medicine daily.
-Various vital infrastructure which passes from Armenia to Artsakh through Azerbaijani-controlled territory has also been damaged at different times during the blockade: including gas, electricity, and Internet.
-On the night that the second phase of the blockade began (12 December), more than 1,100 Artsakh citizens were stranded on the roads in cold winter conditions.
+On the night that the blockade began (12 December), more than 1,100 Artsakh citizens were stranded on the roads in cold winter conditions.
 Among the stranded citizens are 270 children, many of whom were returning from attending the Junior Eurovision Song Contest 2022 in Yerevan; they have been grounded in Armenian territory and are unable to return home.
 Hundreds of families have been divided.
 Schools and other educational institutions have been suspended.
 Among the 120,000 people blockaded are 30,000 children, 20,000 elderly, and 9,000 disabled people.

+Local Artsakh farmers are also scared of farming since Azerbaijani forces have been routinely firing at workers in their fields, and those that do have trouble transporting their goods because of the acute fuel shortages.

 Lack of access to supplies and medical care

-Shortages of food and medicine are widespread, and emergency reserves are being rationed.
+Shortages of food, fuel, and medicine are widespread, and emergency reserves are being rationed.
+Most residents have just one meal a day, often consisting only of a couple pieces of bread.
+David Ignatius, a journalist for the Washington Post, says that US officials believe people are only surviving because of their backyard gardens which will not be sustainable in winter.

 Being the only road to the outside world and to Armenia, Artsakh residents depend on the Lachin corridor for supplies of food, medicine, fuel and other essential goods.
 Before the blockade, the region received 400 tons of food and medicine from Armenia daily.
-There is massive unemployment: according to News.am, as of 16 January, 17.7% of all businesses in Artsakh have suspended operations due to the blockade, and more than 14,000 tons of food and supplies which would have been delivered to Artsakh ordinarily have been barred from entry.
+There is massive unemployment: Nearly one fifth of all businesses in Artsakh have suspended operations due to the blockade.
+Miscarriages have also tripled due to malnutrition and stress.

-Several isolated communities along the corridor to the west of the protests that have been cut off from both Armenia and the rest of Artsakh, rendering them completely isolated: Mets Shen, Hin Shen, Yeghtsahogh and Lisagor.
-It has become impossible to deliver food and other basic necessities to these communities from either Armenia or Artsakh.
+Several isolated communities along the corridor to the west of the road blockade have been cut off from both Armenia and the rest of Artsakh, rendering them completely isolated: Mets Shen, Hin Shen, Yeghtsahogh, and Lisagor.
+It has become impossible to deliver food and other basic necessities to these communities from either Armenia or the rest of Artsakh.

-On January 20, Artsakh authorities announced a coupon-based food rationing system that allocates one kilogram of pasta, buckwheat, rice, and sugar and a litre of cooking oil per month.
+On 20 January, Artsakh authorities announced a coupon-based food rationing system that allocates one kilogram of pasta, buckwheat, rice, and sugar and a litre of cooking oil per month.
+By 4 July 2023, it was announced that oil and sugar rations would be provided only to families with underage children.

 A BBC News article from 6 January stated that the only product left for sale at the main market was dried thyme, that shop shelves were empty in all of Stepanakert, and that all basic medication had run out, even at the hospital.
+The stress, poor nutrition, and lack of medication has caused an increase in miscarriages and premature births.

 The transfer of critically ill patients from Artsakh to Yerevan remains nearly impossible, with one death resulting from the situation.
-Artsakh officials have reported that 580 people are unable to receive surgery.
+Hospitals in Artsakh report that all non-essential surgeries have been postponed.